bigai-nlco/langsuite/README.md

 {
     "intro": {
         "default": [
-            "As an autonomous intelligent agent, you are now navigating a virtual home, and your task is to perform household tasks using specific actions. [...]"
+            "As an autonomous intelligent agent, you are now navigating a virtual home, and your task is to perform household tasks using specific actions.
+You will have access to the following information:  ..."
         ]
     },
     "example": {
         "default": [
-            "Task: go to the red box. \nObs:You can see a blue key in front of you; You can see a red box on your right. \nManipulable object: A blue key.\n>Act: turn_right."
+            "Task: put a clean lettuce in diningtable.\nObs: In front of you, You see a stoveburner_2.
+On your left, you see a stoveburner_1; a sinkbasin_1.
+On your right, you see a countertop_1; a tomato_0; a toaster_0.\n> Act: turn_left ..."
         ]
     },
     "InvalidAction": {